 If you’re a local and you think I missed something great, feel free to say so in the comments.
 There are some well-known/often-recommended things I have left off this list on purpose – maybe they’ve been known to food poison folks, or are owned by a total d-bag.
 I try to focus on the positive, so I’m not going to air their dirty laundry here – but if you ever have questions about a specific business feel free to DM me on Instagram!

 Note: I try to update this regularly, but if you’re in doubt please call ahead to make sure vegan options are still available at the omni places listed here.
-Also, follow me on Instagram to see where I’m eating today!
+This especially recommended during COVID-19 restrictions as many restaurants are operating with a limited menu, and/or as carry-out only while others are closed all together.
+Follow me on Instagram to see where I’m eating today!

 Coming Soon/On My List: